 So, do we, or don’t we need to worry?
 That remains to be seen.
 On November 17, more information was released, saying that the brand-new cholesterol risk calculator might be flawed, and we shouldn’t be in any hurry to recalculate our risk factors.
 What are we supposed to do in the meantime?
 The dreaded lifestyle changes probably make the most sense.

 Many of us have no problems popping a few pills to treat our health issues, but have you ever stopped to think about what those drugs are doing to your body?
 There is no such thing as a side effect-free treatment for anything; treating your high cholesterol with medication does come with certain risks.
 Eliminating unhealthy habits from your life is a much safer option.

 If you’re not sure where to begin living a healthier lifestyle, help is close at hand.
 Coggno has a comprehensive library of health and wellness courses that can help you avoid the pitfalls of medication.
 All the courses are suitable for business or personal use, and are especially helpful for employers who want to encourage their employees to get healthy.
 The New Year is right around the corner, so now is the perfect time to being making those resolutions, instead of planning your next trip to the pharmacy.

 Coggno is the Place for Online Training

 Coggno is here to help with all your online training needs.
 There are thousands of courses available that offer the highest quality training.
-Whether it’s accounting and finance, health and wellness, safety certifications, or any other type of training, we’re your go-to source for online training, all available with a few simple clicks of your mouse.
+Whether it’s accounting and finance, health and safety certifications, or any other type of training, we’re your go-to source for online training, all available with a few simple clicks of your mouse.